All buses are running and using their normal timings.

 Students who bring pedal cycles, motor cycles or cars onto the College site do so entirely at their own risk.

 Train: Students are required to purchase a ticket on the train from the conductor.
 In view of safety whilst waiting for the train and during the train journey, all students must behave in a responsible manner.

 Student Arrival / Departure: Parents are advised to use the College rear car park, thus ensuring the safety of all students.

-*Late buses not available throughout Autumn Term 2020 due to COVID-19*.
+*Late buses not available throughout Summer Term 2021 due to COVID-19*.

 The College provides four Late Buses on each of the following nights of the week: Tuesday, Wednesday and Thursday.

 The Late Buses can be used free of charge by any student attending Thurston Community College.